 Welcome to the Chapleau Child Care Centre de Garde d'Enfants!
 We are delighted that your family has selected our Centre to be responsible for the care of your child.
 We strongly believe this relationship will be positive.
 Our dedication to providing the best care possible for your child is reflected in every aspect of this facility.
 Over years of planning, our building design and décor, staff and programs have been curated with great care and expertise.
 The result is a beautiful, dynamic Centre where that focuses on meeting the needs of your child and the community of Chapleau.

 As the Centre grows and evolves, we offer a commitment to continue services that are reflective of your needs.
-Childcare is a family concern and the quality of our programming can only be enhanced by your involvement.
-We encourage you to suggest ideas and express concerns to our staff so that the Centre can better serve your family needs.
-Once again, welcome to the Centre and thank you for allowing us to be an important part of your child's growth and development.
+Child care is a family concern and the quality of our programming can only be enhanced by your involvement.
+We encourage you to suggest ideas and express concerns to our staff so that the Centre can better serve your needs.
+Thank you for allowing us to be an important part of your child's growth and development.